-U-M's Master of Science in Financial Engineering Prepares Graduates for Success in New World Economy Careers
+Master of Science in Financial Engineering Closed to New Applications

 Financial expertise is key in today's fast-paced, volatile global business environment.
 This 39-credit hour graduate program, usually completed in three academic semesters, gives students the technical and financial sophistication they need to solve complex problems and develops their ability to understand, negotiate, and collaborate with colleagues and customers around the world.